By Adam Jusko, ProudMoney.com, email@example.com

 - VEIPX (Vanguard Equity Income Fund) – Mutual fund’s goal is to “provide investors with an above-average level of current income while offering exposure to the stock market,” and “typically invests in companies that are dedicated to consistently paying dividends.”
 Top holdings include JPMorgan Chase, Johnson & Johnson, Chevron, Verizon, and Intel.

 - VQNPX (Vanguard Growth and Income Fund) – Calling this one a dividend mutual fund may be a bit of a stretch, as it “seeks both capital appreciation and dividend income” while seeking to “outperform the Standard & Poor’s 500 Index.”
 Top holdings include Apple, Alphabet (Google), Amazon, Microsoft, and Facebook.

-- VGSIX (Vanguard Real Estate Index Fund) and VNQ (Vanguard Real Estate ETF) – Vanguard mutual fund or ETF that invests in real estate investment trusts (REITs), which are companies that purchase office buildings, hotels, and other real estate property for purposes of collecting rents as well as (hopefully) future increased value.
+- VGSLX (Vanguard Real Estate Index Fund) and VNQ (Vanguard Real Estate ETF) – Vanguard mutual fund or ETF that invests in real estate investment trusts (REITs), which are companies that purchase office buildings, hotels, and other real estate property for purposes of collecting rents as well as (hopefully) future increased value.
 May offer higher dividends than other funds, but being narrowly-focused on real estate, it also has the risk of a lack of diversification.